tes/seguir/readme.md

 ## Running a Worker

 You can defer costly newsfeed updates (fanouts to followers) to a worker process.
 To do this, you need to do two things.
-First is add config for the messaging (via Redis) to the configuration:
+First is add config for the messaging (via Redis) to the configuration.
+If you do NOT have this section, it will just process these jobs in context of the current process - if you add it, it will expect a worker to be up and listening.

 https://github.com/cliftonc/seguir/blob/master/server/config/cassandra.json#L8